influxdata/docs-v2/content/v2.0/influxdb-templates/_index.md

 **InfluxDB templates do the following:**

-- Reduce setup time by giving you resources that are already configured for your use-case.
+- Reduce setup time by giving you resources that are already configured for your use case.
 - Facilitate secure, portable, and source-controlled InfluxDB resource states.
 - Simplify sharing and using pre-built InfluxDB solutions.

 {{< youtube 2JjW4Rym9XE >}}

 ## Template manifests

-A template consists of one or more files known as **manifests** that defines the InfluxDB [resources](#template-resources).
+A template consists of one or more files known as **manifests** that define the InfluxDB [resources](#template-resources).
 Template manifests support the following formats:

 - [YAML](https://yaml.org/)